Lowell Thomas

-Lowell Jackson Thomas (April 6, 1892 – August 29, 1981) was an American writer, actor, broadcaster, and traveler, best remembered for publicising T. E. Lawrence (Lawrence of Arabia).
-He was also involved in promoting the Cinerama widescreen system.
+Lowell Jackson Thomas (April 6, 1892 – August 29, 1981) was an American writer, broadcaster, and documentary filmmaker, known as a world traveler.
+He authored more than fifty non-fiction books, mostly travel narratives and popular biographies of explorers and military men.
+Between 1930 and the mid-1970s, Thomas appeared regularly on radio and occasionally on television as a travel and news commentator.
+Until the 1950s, he was a narrator of Movietone newsreels shown in cinemas.

+Thomas was especially known for the writings and documentary films that turned T. E. Lawrence (Lawrence of Arabia) into an international celebrity.
+Later in his career, Thomas was involved in promoting the Cinerama widescreen system.
 In 1954, he led a group of New York City-based investors to buy majority control of Hudson Valley Broadcasting, which, in 1957, became Capital Cities Television Corporation.

 Early life

 Thomas was born in Woodington, Ohio, to Harry and Harriet (née Wagoner) Thomas.
 His father was a doctor, his mother a teacher.
 In 1900, the family moved to the mining town of Victor, Colorado.
 Thomas worked there as a gold miner, a cook, and a reporter on the newspaper.

-In 1911, Thomas graduated from Victor High School where one of his teachers was Mabel Barbee Lee. and began work for the Chicago Journal, writing for it until 1914.
+In 1911, Thomas graduated from Victor High School where one of his teachers was Mabel Barbee Lee.
+The following year, he graduated from Valparaiso University with a bachelor of science degree.
+The next year, he received both a B.A. and an M.A. from the University of Denver and began work for the Chicago Journal, writing for it until 1914.
 Thomas also was on the faculty of Chicago-Kent College of Law (now part of Illinois Institute of Technology), where he taught oratory from 1912 to 1914.
 He then went to New Jersey where he studied for a master's at Princeton University (he received the degree in 1916) and again taught oratory at the university.

 Career

-Thomas was a relentless self-promoter, and he persuaded railroads to give him free passage in exchange for articles extolling rail travel.
-When he visited Alaska, he hit upon the idea of the travelogue, movies about faraway places.
-When the United States entered World War I, President Wilson sent him and others to "compile a history of the conflict", but the mission was not academic.
-The war was not popular in the United States, and Thomas was sent to find material that would encourage the American people to support it.
-He did not want to merely write about the war, he wanted to film it.
+Thomas became interested in travel as a young man, and his skills for self-promotion helped him to persuade railroads to give him free passage in exchange for articles extolling rail travel.
+When he visited Alaska in 1914, he took a movie camera with him and became one of the first to use the new medium to make travelogues.
+After the United States entered World War I, Thomas went to Europe to report on the conflict and from there to Egypt and Palestine, where he met T.E.
+Lawrence, who was acting as British liaison to the local leaders of the Arab Revolt against the Ottoman Empire.